alexgroom/ocp3.11-all-in-one/README.md

 This all installs on RHEL 7.6.
 Scripts enclosed to add repos etc.

-Resolv.conf gets setup wrongly updated by NetworkManager based on dynmaic nature of network card, a corrected version is attached.
+Resolv.conf gets setup wrongly updated by NetworkManager based on dynamic nature of network card, a corrected version is included.
 By default it assumes dynu.net is the search root which is wrong, since things don't start until <host>.dynu.net.
+Failure to get this correct with result in apiserver failing to start or failing to access github due to peer certificates.

+Swap space.
+Suggest for a single node/master system that re-enabling swap makes sense since there is no alternate node to load balance pods across to.
+Edit /etc/fstab to re-enable swap that the OCP install disables.
+With an SSD disk on a single system this is probably better use of local resources than denying service to a pod.